 Why This is the Best Wendy’s Chili Instant Pot Recipe

 What makes this Instant Pot Wendy’s copycat chili recipe so special?
 I think it is the tomato juice in the recipe.
-For me, by adding tomato juice, and not water, the final chili is intense and perfect to warm up your soul.
+By adding tomato juice, not water, the final chili is intense and perfect for warming up your soul.

 You can customize it any way you like.
-For me, I like to add a teaspoon of chipotle powder to my batch of chili.
-You can also use your favorite chili seasoning instead of the combination of spices in the recipe.
+I like to add a teaspoon of chipotle powder to my batch of chili.
+You can also use your favorite chili seasoning instead of combining spices in the recipe.

-You can use lean ground beef, ground chicken, or ground turkey for a lower-fat chili.
+You can use lean beef, chicken, or turkey for a lower-fat chili.

 Wendy’s Chili Ingredients